BlockstreamResearch/dicemix/doc/protocol.md

 #### Sender-Message Unlinkability
 The security argument is similar to the one presented for the [original DiceMix protocol][dicemix].

-Note: It is crucial that for every run, every peer either starts confirmation with another peer, or reveals the shared key with the other peer (where revealing the key exchange secret key is equivalent to revealing shared keys with everybody).
-This holds true, because before starting confirmation, only shared keys with peers not involved in confirmation are revealed, and after starting confirmation, shared keys (and the key exchange secret key) are not revealed.
+Note: It is crucial that for every run, every honest peer either enters the confirmation phase or reveals the secret key of the key exchange.
+This holds true, because no honest peer will reveal the secret key after it has started confirmation; in particular it will use a fresh key after confirmation fails to ensure that the secret key will not be revealed in a further run.

 #### Termination
 For termination, we assume that the broadcast mechanism is honest, i.e., it delivers messages correctly and it does not equivocate.

-The honest peers, who are assumed to receive the same messages, hold by construction the same state in their consensus-critical public variables and take the same consensus-critical control flow decisions, unless an honest peer fails with "One of my own messages in missing".
-This failure happens only with negligible probability for an honest peer, because this requires the attacker to find a second preimage of the message hash of the honest peer.
+Ignoring line `(***)`, the honest peers, who are assumed to receive the same messages, hold by construction the same state in their consensus-critical public variables and take the same consensus-critical control flow decisions.
+Assume that there is a run in which an honest peer p1 hits line `(***)` and an honest peer p2 does not hit line `(***)`.
+That implies that there is a message m1 of p1 that the attacker has replaced in the XOR DC-net and there is a message m2 of p2 that the attacker has not replaced in the XOR DC-net.
+Since the commitments verify, the attacker has either solved the generalized birthday problem in G, which happens only with negligible probability because the discrete logarithm problem is hard in G, or the attacker has replaced the sum of the messages hashes over M = {m1, m2, ...} with the sum of messages hashes over some M' with m1 ∉ M' and m2 ∈ M', which happens only with negligible probability because the attacker cannot predict m1 and m2 in the SR round.

-By correctness of the protocol, a protocol run terminates if every peer sends expected messages and there is no message hash collision (and thus no slot collision).
+By correctness of the protocol, a protocol run terminates if every peer sends expected messages and there is no collision of group elements in the slot reservation (and thus no slot collision).
 Consequently we can distinguish two cases if the protocol fails.
   1. *There is a peer who has failed to send an expected message at least once.*

   The honest peers exclude this peer by construction.

-  2. *There is a message hash collision but no peer involved in the message hash collision has failed to send an expected message.*
+  2. *There is a slot collision but no peer involved in the slot has failed to send an expected message.*

   We show that then all peers involved in the message hash collision are malicious with overwhelming probability.

-  First, if only one peer is involved in the message hash collision (i.e., the peer sends the same message hash for multiple slot reservations), then this peer is obviously malicious with overwhelming probaility.
+  First, if only one peer is involved in the message hash collision, then this peer is obviously malicious with probability around 1/q.

-  Second, we consider the case that multiple peers are involved in a message hash collision.
-If one peer was honest, then the other peers involved in the collision could have derived the expected message of the honest user in the DC(KE) round of the previous run only with negligible probability; observe that they cannot have copied the honest peer's message hash either, because then their commitments would be expected only with negligible probability, as the commitments include the peer ID.
+  Second, we consider the case that multiple peers are involved in a collision.
+If one peer was honest, then the other peers involved in the collision could have derived the group element sent by the honest user the slot reservation only probability around 1/q; observe that they cannot have copied the honest peer's slot reservation message either, because then their DC-netpads in the DC-net in the group G would be expected only probability around 1/q, as the derivation of the shared keys includes the peer ID.

-  Thus all peers involved in the message hash collision are malicious with overwhelming probability, and the honest peers exclude at least one such malicious peer.
+  Thus all peers involved in the slot collision are malicious with probability around 1/q, and the honest peers exclude at least one such malicious peer.

 In both cases, the honest peers exclude at least one disruptive, i.e., malicious or offline, peer.
 Since all honest peers exclude the same disruptive peers, they all start the next run in the same consensus-critical state.
-At some point, only honest peers will remain in the protocol execution and the either protocol succeeds or fails expectly (in the case that only one peer remains).
+At some point, only honest peers will remain in the protocol execution and the protocol either succeeds or fails because only one peer remains.

 [dicemix]: https://www.internetsociety.org/doc/p2p-mixing-and-unlinkable-bitcoin-transactions
   "P2P Mixing and Unlinkable Bitcoin Transactions.
 Tim Ruffing, Pedro Moreno-Sanchez, Aniket Kate.
 Network and Distributed System Security Symposium 2017 (NDSS'17)"

 ### Possible Improvements

-#### Smaller Field
-To reduce the field size, it is possible to split the message hash in two halves, and send both halves in different exponential DC-nets.
-Then only one of the DC-nets is used for slot reservation and the other one is just used to verify integrity of the message.
-Peers must abort if their second half is not present in the second DC-net, but it is not necessary to bind the two halves together, because the number of combinations of left and right halves that the attacker can exploit is not too large.
-Still the loss of security is quadratic in the number of mixed messages.

-This can speed up the computation, because polynomial factorization in a 64-bit field is faster than in a 128 bit field by more than a factor of 2 (at least in FLINT).
-Moreover, it is possible to handle both DC-nets in parallel.

 #### Only Sign the Key Exchange
 In principle, it suffices to sign the key exchange messages.
 All other protocol messages do not